 Some file systems also have a "date/time last accessed".
 As the name suggests, events which will cause the file-system "date/time last accessed" to be updated include many events in which the data is simply read.
 But in order to be of value a file system has to be somewhat selective about what is to count as an "access".
 For example if simply displaying the "date/time last accessed" was itself considered to be an "access" then the "date/time last accessed" when displayed would always just show the current date and time!
 Exactly what counts as an access may vary, to a degree, between different file systems which maintain this item of metadata.

-Although it can depend on the particular tribunal and on any case-specific directions made, the general approach in civil litigation is that there is no expectation that the copies routinely used during the litigation process should have original file-system metadata but, in the event of a query about any specific document, it should be possible for the original document with its file-system metadata to be made available for inspection.
-For example, if a JPG photo is provided during litigation which has no embedded EXIF data (because it was taken on a very old digital camera, for example) then the original filename might provide a clue as to the date/time taken (if the filename is in yyyyMMdd_hhmmss format).
+The situation with file-system metadata is more complex.
+Although it can depend on the particular tribunal and on any case-specific directions given, the general approach in civil litigation is that there is no expectation that the copies routinely used during the litigation process should have original file-system metadata but, in the event of a query about any specific document, it should be possible for the original document with its file-system metadata to be made available for inspection.
+For example the original filename of a spreadsheet may give a clue as to what it is a spreadsheet of if that is not otherwise obvious.
 To allow the original file to be inspected if that should become necessary at any point, a copy can be taken at the outset designed to preserve, so far as possible, file-system metadata.
-So if you made a ZIP or RAR archive of the JPG file at the outset you could, on request, extract a copy of the JPG with original filename.
-Depending on the programs used to create the archive and subsequently extract files from it, the file system under which the extract program in particular is running, and the history of a file, the "date/time last modified" of a file extracted from the archive might or might not be the original date/time ("date/time created" and "date/time last accessed" probably will not the original in any event) but the filename of the file as extracted should be the original filename (or, at least, the filename as it was at the time the archive was created).
+So if you made a ZIP archive of the spreadsheet at the outset you could, on request, extract a copy of the file with its original filename.
+Depending on the programs used to create the archive and subsequently extract files from it, the file system under which the extract program in particular is running, and the history of a file, the "date/time last modified" of a file extracted from the archive might or might not be the original date/time (any "date/time created" and "date/time last accessed" probably will not the original in any event) but the filename of the file as extracted should be the filename as it originally was at the time the archive was created.

 Disclaimer